I have always liked working with my hands and body

 - I remember the physical sensations.
 I remember feeling held and safe and clear and curious.

-- I remember mobiles hanging above me.
+- I remember interesting ceiling mobiles hanging above me.

 - I remember the thick Russian accent and soft smile of the old man.
 He would chat quietly with my mother during my reflexology session.